 It is the first time for me, as the Mayor of Seoul and also in person, to participate in CES.
 I already have great expectations.
 I know CES is the most reliable testbed where we can measure the success or failure of all the outputs of innovations from around the world, and also a “museum of innovations” where we can witness the products that may lead our future markets in advance.

-I am looking forward to the innovations of global companies and their creative passion that I will see there.
+I am looking forward to the innovations of global companies and the creative passion that I will see there.
 The innovation and creativity that I will experience at CES will serve as a precious foundation and an insight for me to make Seoul a greater city.

 If you want to know what’s happening with smart cities, then look no further than Seoul.
 The capital of one of the world’s most technologically advanced nations was an early investor in smart technology.